mrchaoticx/Resauver/README.md

 # Resauver
 A better debug console library for JavaScript.

-Say we have 3 variables i, x, and h.
-We need to log these vairables for testing.
+Say we have 3 variables I, X, and H. We need to log these vairables for testing.
 ```js
 const i = 1;
 const x = 2;